EconomyLens.com

 Related

 “We thought we had taken full and necessary measures (to prevent such an attack),” Katsuki said.
 “But this attack was beyond our imagination.
 It was a sophisticated and cunning attack.”
-Asahi had already delayed the release of third-quarter earnings and on Thursday said that full-year results had also been postponed.
+Asahi had already delayed the release of third-quarter earnings and said on Thursday that full-year results had also been postponed.
 These and further information on the impact of the hack “on overall corporate performance will be disclosed as soon as possible once the systems have been restored and the relevant data confirmed,” the company said.

-Regarding product supply, shipments are resuming in stages as system recovery progresses.
-“We apologize for the continued inconvenience and appreciate your understanding,” it added.
-Output at Asahi’s 30 domestic factories was not directly affected by the system shutdown but production had to stop due to the company-wide problem.
-The brewer said early last month that production at six beer factories had resumed, while it was processing orders by hand in an effort to stave off potential drinks shortages.
-It will start restoring electronic ordering systems from early December, with an aim to nearly normalize the situation by February, Asahi said Thursday.
-Katsuki stated that the company needed to proceed carefully to make sure the attack doesn’t spread to others, including its business partners and clients.
+“Regarding product supply, shipments are resuming in stages as system recovery progresses.
+We apologise for the continued inconvenience and appreciate your understanding,” it said.
+Output at Asahi’s 30 domestic factories was not directly affected by the system shutdown, but production had to stop because of the company-wide problem.
+The brewer said early last month that production at six beer factories had resumed while it was processing orders by hand in an effort to avoid potential drinks shortages.
+It will start restoring electronic ordering systems from early December, with an aim to nearly normalise the situation by February, Asahi said Thursday.

+The company needed to proceed carefully to make sure the attack does not spread to others, including its business partners and clients, Katsuki said.
 “Why our firm?
 I have no idea,” he said.
 “We are angry.”
 Other global brands have recently experienced similar attacks.
 Indian-owned Jaguar Land Rover was forced to seek emergency funding after a damaging cyberattack halted operations at its British factories.
 Japanese retailer Muji said in October that it had stopped its domestic online shopping service after a ransomware attack on delivery partner Askul.
-A survey released in June found that a third of Japanese businesses have experienced cyberattacks of some sort.
+A survey released in June found that a third of Japanese businesses had experienced cyberattacks of some sort.

 © 2024 AFP